Skip to main content

 Repayment priorityCarved out of net sale proceeds ahead of KeyBank

-The 363 sale process: deadlines, bid protections, and regulatory timing.
-The sale process was governed by court-approved bidding procedures that set a tight schedule: a stalking horse identification deadline in mid-September, a bid deadline in late September, an auction date at the end of September (if competing qualified bids existed), and a sale hearing in early October.
-The order also built in healthcare-specific closing logic: the sale closing was keyed to receipt of governmental or regulatory approval to acquire the facility license, with a seven-day window after approval for closing.
+The Bidding Procedures Order set a stalking horse identification deadline in mid-September, a bid deadline in late September, an auction date at the end of September (if competing qualified bids existed), and a sale hearing in early October.
+The sale closing was keyed to receipt of governmental or regulatory approval to acquire the facility license, with a seven-day window after approval for closing.
+Bid protections included a breakup fee capped at 3% of the stalking horse bid and an expense reimbursement component.

 Sale milestoneDate / time (ET)